-The Office of Student Success (OSS) is a one-stop-shop for a variety of academic needs and resources.
-Student Success includes CBU's Academic Success Center (ASC), the University Tutoring Center, the University Writing Center, the Disability Services Office, and the Veterans Resource Center.
+The Office of Student Success (OSS) hosts a variety of academic support services and resources.
+OSS includes California Baptist University's University Tutoring Center, the University Writing Center, the Disability Services Office, and the Veterans Resource Center.

 Disability Services

 The Disability Services Office is committed to providing support services to achieve equal access to the education experience.
 Disability Services (DS) approves and coordinates accommodations and services for Students with documented disabilities to help Students acquire skills essential to achieve academic success.
 Services may include note taking, extended testing time, a quiet testing environment, academic support, and auxiliary aids, i.e., Interpreter, readers/scribes for exams, and textbooks in alternate format.